-What To Expect On 5 Of The USA’s Iconic Road Trips
+What To Expect On Five Of The USA’s Iconic Road Trips

 They're a rite of passage for a reason.

 Immortalised in song, revered in film, few American rites of passage hold quite as much mythic status as The Road.
-The USA is a patchwork quilt united by bitumen, and interstate journeying has long been regarded one of the quintessential American journey.
+The United States is a patchwork quilt of road trips united by bitumen, and interstate journeying has long been regarded one of the quintessential American journey.

 At the turn of the 20th century, America’s roads were, shall we say, not fabulous (or existent, for that matter).
 Horseless cars and wagons were still in their infancy, while steam locomotive remained the preferred method for long-distance travel.

 While some ventured out into the roadless wild, it wasn’t until the early part of the new century that upper middle class folks began motoring to the countryside to escape hectic city lives.
 The common car became more pervasive as the ‘20s neared – new technology, a new zest for “escape” – with an infrastructure to follow: a fresh network of garages, gas stations, and roadside diners.